Otitis

-Otitis is a general term for inflammation or infection, inner ear infection, middle ear infection of the ear, in both humans and other animals.
+Otitis is a general term for inflammation in ear or ear infection, inner ear infection, middle ear infection of the ear, in both humans and other animals.
 When infection is present, it may be viral or bacterial.
 When inflammation is present due to fluid build up in the middle ear and infection is not present it is considered Otitis media with effusion.
 It is subdivided into the following: